ShizukaDonaghue/atomic-quiz/README.md

 #### Result Section
 When the user finishes the game, the result page is displayed and lets the user know how well they have done in the game.
 The name entered at the start of the game is used here to personalise the message.
 Depending on the score, different messages are displayed to encourage the user to play the game again to improve their knowledge.

+The final score includes animation to scale up and down to add some drama to the section.

 The "Play Again!" button resets the game and shuffles the questions, and takes the user back to a new first question.